 This post contains major spoilers for the novel Colorless Tsukuru Tazaki and His Years of Pilgrimage by Haruki Murakami.
 My interpretation is based on the English translation of the novel.
 It’s possible that in its original Japanese, what Haida said has a different meaning.
 You might 100% disagree with this interpretation, which is 100% okay.

 Yesterday afternoon, I checked out the book Colorless Tsukuru Tazaki and His Years of Pilgrimage by Haruki Murakami.
 I had read Murakami’s memoir and was curious about his novels.
-Generally I have trouble paying attention to audiobooks, but I found myself absorbed and not 24 hours later, had finished the book.
+Generally I have trouble paying attention to audiobooks, but I found myself absorbed and not twenty-four hours later, had finished the book.

-The lingering question in my mind, as I sat tear-streaked at the kitchen table, listening to the last notes of a classical piece that followed the recording, was, “What happened to Haida?”
-His storyline was a maddening loose thread, and I was annoyed that such an intelligent and thought-provoking book would leave such a question unanswered.
+The lingering question in my mind, as I sat tear-streaked at the kitchen table listening to the last notes of a classical piece that followed the recording, was what happened to Haida?
+His story line was a maddening loose thread, and I was annoyed that such an intelligent and thought-provoking book would leave such a question unanswered.

 But as the minutes passed and I continued thinking about it, I realized that Murakami had given us all of the information we need in order to piece together what happened to him.

 We have to go to Finland first.